 Not sleeping well is annoying and can have a lot of negative effects on our overall health.
 Most of the time, minor sleep issues can be solved with a little trial and error.
 Maybe it takes finding the perfect mattress, white noise machine, or humidifier.

 That’s great, except traveling can disrupt our sleeping habits in a major way.
 Whether it’s because of jet lag, an uncomfortable bed, or a total mystery, feeling tired on vacation or on a business trip sucks.

 I have a few tips that can sometimes help me sleep better on trips — I hope some of these will work for you!

 Stick to your routine

-If you’re trying to jump into the local timezone or stick to the healthy sleep habits you maintain at home, try your hardest to keep that going, no matter where you are.
+Even if you’re trying to jump into the local timezone, try your hardest stick to the healthy sleep habits you maintain at home, no matter where you are.

 If you have a bedtime routine, try to recreate it.
 If you’re fighting jet lag, try tricking your body into shifting your routine.
 It’s not always possible, but if you can, try to eat at the same time as you usually do at home so your body can get into the rhythm.
 For example, if you often eat dinner at 7 PM, eat at 7 PM in the local time zone so your body knows it’s evening.